goenning/goenning/_posts/2016-04-10-what-is-tudotri.md

 - Cron (to start the bot periodically)

 #### Misc.:
-- The code is not open source, although you can see part of it while I'm [live coding](https://www.livecoding.tv/goenning/) :-)
+- The code is open source and can be found @ [https://github.com/tudoTRI](https://github.com/tudoTRI)
-- Code is written in English, but database and website content is Brazilian Portuguese.
+- Code is written in English, but database and website content is Brazilian Portuguese